osandov/drgn/docs/api_reference.rst

     .. attribute:: members

         List of members of this type, or ``None`` if this is an incomplete type.
-This is present for structure and union types.
+This is present for structure, union, and class types.

         :vartype: list[TypeMember] or None